 Most folks thrive, but if you’ve got serious health issues (like heart conditions), talk to a doctor before diving into intense programs like Panchakarma.
 Always pair holistic care with medical advice for big stuff.

 Curious about your first step?
-Here’s what goes down at an Ayurvedic wellness center:
+Here’s what typically happens at an Ayurvedic wellness center:

-1. Meet Your Guide: Chat with a practitioner about your health, lifestyle, and what’s bugging you.
+- Meet Your Guide: Chat with a practitioner about your health, lifestyle, and what you’d like help with.
 Expect pulse and tongue checks.

 Real-Life Transformations